Teen Text Slang Decode: What Should Parents Know?

 Teen speak, also known as slang, is in simple terms an informal language popular among adolescents.
-It is because they are considered primary drivers of language change and are more daring and innovative with regards to communication.
+It is because they are considered primary drivers of language change and are more daring and innovative with regard to communication.

 I don't know why I am even defining this!
 I mean, if you are human, you know what teen speak, and teen text is all about!
 It is a rite of passage for every teenager since language creativity is part of every teen's cognitive development.
 It gives them a sense of belonging and connection to their peers.
 The only difference between slang in the past and today is technology.